curtild/SSRS-Projects/PurchaseOrders/readme.md

 #### <em>Sample Report — Purchase Orders</em>
 #### 👋 Report Description

-#### Finance and Procurement departments typically issue purchase orders for necessary supplies.
+#### Finance and Procurement departments typically issue purchase orders to order necessary supplies.
 This report contains an advanced layout with QR codes for electronic processing.

 #### The report's data source is <a href="https://github.com/Microsoft/sql-server-samples/releases/tag/adventureworks">Microsoft's AdventureWorks 2017 sample database</a>.
 (No proprietary data to worry with!)
 #### 👋 Report Design